You are ready to leap into real estate investing, but you don’t know where to start?

 This landlord has been very diligent in anticipating all the costs involved in owning a rental property.
 Also, the property is not over-leveraged as the landlord has invested a significant 20% down payment of $260,000.

-The cash flow method indicates how much profit the landlord gets after accounting for operating expenses (including reserves).
+The cash flow method indicates how much real estate passive income the landlord gets after accounting for operating expenses (including reserves).

 The landlord barely makes a monthly positive cash flow of $56.